cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 it.

 Fast forward to today, and I think I must have seen this request at least four or five times in the years since.
-As three examples from the top of my head:

-1. The aforementioned container teardown case;
-2. A team building system monitoring tooling that wanted D state processes for their integration tests;
-3. Testing for the Meta kernel team's diagnostics tool, which as part of its functions gathers kernel stack traces of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.
+Just as one recent additional example, I recently got asked about this as part of testing for the Meta kernel team's diagnostics tool, which as one of its functions gathers kernel stack traces of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.

-Given the number of times this has now come up, while this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.
+While this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject given the number of times that this has now come up.

 While of course I will simply answer the question of how to go about this, for those who are interested, we will also discuss some interesting Linux arcana,